RoamJS/query-builder/README.md

 For more information, check out our docs at [https://roamjs.com/extensions/query-builder](https://roamjs.com/extensions/query-builder)

+> NOTE: If your are a user of the RoamJS extension [Discourse Graph](https://roamjs.com/extensions/discourse-graph), do NOT install this extension, as Discourse Graph bundles its own version of Query Builder.
+In the future, Discourse Graph will be reintegrated back into Query Builder as an advanced set of features.

 ## Nomenclature

 There are some important terms to know and have exact definitions on since they will be used throughout the docs.